zeux/zeux.github.io/drafts/2014-12-20-page-fault-queue.md

 Chunks are usually around 512 Kb (uncompressed); the average compression ratio for source code is 1:4 so the main thread performs an allocation of roughly 512+128=640 Kb for every chunk, reads 128 Kb from the file and passes the result to one of the threads (there is a worker thread per core).
 [Back in March 2012](https://github.com/zeux/qgrep/commit/4885f8a88dec0d8329b11d12692bd018f7051232) I implemented a simple free-list pool for these allocations that resulted in significant speedups on some queries...
 But this free-list contains huge blocks - we're using block size of 512+256=768 Kb to satisfy ~640 Kb requests; how can it possibly be a win?

 To find out, let's profile the application and figure this out.
-I'm using [Linux kernel v3.19-rc1](https://github.com/torvalds/linux/releases/tag/v3.19-rc1) as a source, and looking for the regular expression `fooo?bar` that has the following matches[^3]:
+I'm using [Linux kernel v3.19-rc1](https://github.com/torvalds/linux/releases/tag/v3.19-rc1) as the data set, and grepping for the regular expression `fooo?bar` that has the following matches[^3]:

 	$ qgrep init linux ~/linux
 	$ qgrep update linux